StefH/System.IO.EnhancedFileSystemWatcher/README.md

 # Information

 ## Introduction
-This article discusses an enhanced FileSystemWatcher class which can be used to suppress duplicate events that fire on a single change to the file.
+This project describes an enhanced FileSystemWatcher class which can be used to suppress duplicate events that fire on a single change to the file.

 ## Background
-System.IO.FileSystemWatcher class helps the user to monitor a directory and multiple or single file within a directory.
+The `System.IO.FileSystemWatcher` class helps the user to monitor a directory and multiple or single file within a directory.
 Whenever a change (Creation, Modification, Deletion or Renaming) is detected, an appropriate event is raised.
 However, duplicate events fire depending on the software that is being used to modify the file.

 ## Observation